-- 1. The council will only support development within a strategic green gap where it: - a.
+1. The council will only support development within a strategic green gap where it:

+- a.
 Will not be detrimental to the function or aim of the strategic green gap; - b.
 Preserves the identity of the settlements of Lilleshall and Wrockwardine; and - c.
 Clearly maintains a physical and perceptual separation between the built areas of the settlements; or - d.
 Is demonstrated that it is essential for the development to be located in the strategic green gap, and the benefits of the proposal outweigh the potential impact on the strategic green gap. - 2.
-Development within a strategic green gap should have regard to: - e.
-The siting, layout, scale, design, materials and landscaping to protect the function of the strategic green gap and retain the undeveloped character; and - f.
-Maintaining and enhancing the local communities' access to the countryside via footpaths, cycleways and bridleways. - 5.45 The councils Landscape Capacity Assessment 2023 has reviewed landscape around existing settlements and identified Lilleshall and Wrockwardine areas as appropriate areas where a strategic green gap will maintain separation between the settlements and Telford. - 5.46 The Landscape Capacity Assessment made other observations on the use of buffers in relation to historic parks and garden and strategic landscapes.
-These designations, and settlements within or adjacent to them, are covered by policies HE1 Historic Assets, HE6 Historic Parks and Gardens and NE6 Shropshire Hills Area of Outstanding Natural Beauty and Strategic Landscapes.
+Development within a strategic green gap should have regard to: - a.
+The siting, layout, scale, design, materials and landscaping to protect the function of the strategic green gap and retain the undeveloped character; and - b.
+Maintaining and enhancing the local communities' access to the countryside via footpaths, cycleways and bridleways. - 7.42 The councils Landscape Capacity Assessment 2023 has reviewed landscape around existing settlements and identified Lilleshall and Wrockwardine areas as appropriate areas where a strategic green gap will maintain separation between the settlements and Telford.
+These areas identified are mapped within the Policy map that accompanies this document. - 7.43 The Landscape Capacity Assessment made other observations on the use of buffers in relation to historic parks and garden and strategic landscapes.
+These designations, and settlements within or adjacent to them, are covered by policies HE1 Historic Assets, HE6 Historic Parks and Gardens and NE6 Shropshire Hills National Landscape and Strategic Landscapes.